This information is intended for use by health professionals

 Special Patient Populations

-Calcichew-D3 Citron are not intended for use in children and adolescents.
+Calcichew-D3 Once Daily is not intended for use in children and adolescents.

-Calcichew-D3 Citron should not be used in patients with severe renal impairment (see section 4.3).
+Calcichew-D3 Once Daily chewable tablets should not be used in patients with severe renal impairment (see section 4.3).

 Impaired hepatic function: